-- 270. In auditing the SMSF's compliance with the requirements regarding establishment and operation of the SMSF, the auditor conducts testing to determine that: - (a) the SMSF meets the definition of SMSF; - (b) the trustees are not disqualified persons; - (c) the SMSF's minutes and records are retained for at least 10 years; - (d) the SMSF has and retains trustee declarations of duties signed by any new trustees after 30 June 2007 for at least 10 years; - (e) the SMSF's accounting records are kept and retained for five years; - (f) annual financial reports have been prepared for the SMSF, either signed by two individual trustees, two directors of the corporate trustee or the sole director of the corporate trustee, and retained for five years along with the SMSF's accounts; - (g) the SMSF has not entered into any contract or act that may prevent or hinder the trustees from properly performing or exercising their powers and functions; and - (h) an investment strategy which takes into account the risk, diversification, cash flows and liquidity of the SMSF has been formulated, given effect and reviewed regularly.
+- (a) the SMSF meets the definition of a SMSF; - (b) the trustees are not disqualified persons; - (c) the SMSF's minutes and records are retained for at least 10 years; - (d) the SMSF has and retains trustee declarations of duties signed by any new trustees after 30 June 2007 for at least 10 years; - (e) the SMSF's accounting records are kept and retained for five years; - (f) annual financial reports have been prepared for the SMSF, either signed by two individual trustees, two directors of the corporate trustee or the sole director of the corporate trustee, and retained for five years along with the SMSF's accounts; - (g) the SMSF has not entered into any contract or act that may prevent or hinder the trustees from properly performing or exercising their powers and functions; and - (h) an investment strategy which takes into account the risk, diversification, cash flows and liquidity of the SMSF has been formulated, given effect and reviewed regularly.
 The investment strategy must also consider if insurance is relevant to the members of the fund.

-In addition, the auditor can expect the trustees to provide documents within 14 days that are requested in writing and are relevant to the preparation of the auditor's report, as required under the SISA.
+In addition, the auditor can expect the trustees to provide documents within 14 days that are requested in writing and are relevant to the preparation of the auditor's report, as required under the SISA.137